 All you need is a good grill basket to enjoy these fall morsels.
-Rinse chestnuts and cut a small X with a knife in the flat side of the shell so they don’t explode when cooking.
-Place them in the basket and grill at 400 degrees.
+Rinse your chestnuts and cut a small “x” with a knife into the flat side of the shell so they don’t explode while cooking.
+Place them in the basket and grill at 400 degrees Fahrenheit.
 Toss them every five minutes and watch carefully to prevent burning.
-They need about 15 minutes to cook – the shells will start to open where you first made the x when they’re done.
+The chestnuts need about 15 minutes to cook; the shells will start to open at the “x” when they’re done.

-No matter if they are red or golden, nature’s candy is a delicious fall treat when roasted over hot coals.
-Get your grill to medium high while you trim and scrub the beets.
-Cut each beet in half then each half into thirds.
-Toss them in a bowl with olive oil, salt and pepper.
+No matter if they’re red or golden, nature’s candy is a delicious fall treat when roasted over hot coals.
+Get your grill to medium-high while you trim and scrub the beets.
+Cut each beet in half, then each half into thirds.
+Toss them in a bowl with olive oil, salt, and pepper.
 Fold a large piece of aluminum foil in half and crimp the edges so the juices don’t drip into the fire.
-Cut a few 1-inch vents in the top of the pouch to release steam.
-Place the foil packet directly on the hot coals and roast for 20 minutes or until tender.
+Cut a few one-inch vents in the top of the pouch to release steam.
+Place the foil packet directly on the hot coals and roast for 20 minutes, or until tender.

 Grilled Brussels sprouts make for a delectable vegetable side dish and couldn’t be easier to prepare.
 First, coarsely chop your fresh Brussels sprouts and toss them onto a medium-size piece of aluminum foil.
 Coat them with olive oil, pepper, salt, and a little maple syrup if you’re feeling especially fall.
 Place the foil package on a grill that’s at medium heat.
 Close the lid and wait four to five minutes.
 Open and stir the sprouts with a fork to ensure they’re golden brown.
 Serve.